cnlohr/slapsplat/README.md

 ![Cover Image](https://github.com/cnlohr/slapsplat/blob/master/Assets/slapsplat/coverimage.jpg?raw=true)

+## Approach

+We create 3 textures to render from:

+1. The image .asset: Each splat is compressed down to a single rgba float pixel.
+This pixel is interpreted with asuint() to extract the: x, y, z, scale x, scale y, scale z, color and rotation.
+    1. Position (6 bytes) is stored as a `uint16_t` x 3, in arbitrary scale to preserve quality.
+    2. Scale (3 bytes) is stored exponentially in `uint8_t`'s, as `exp( value / 32.0 - 7.0 )`
+    3. Rotation (3 bytes) is stored as `int8_t` with x, y, z; q is synthesized.
+As a quaternion.
+    4. Color (4 bytes) is stored as `uint8_t`.
+    5. One spare byte.
+In addition to the `z` component of scale and `a` component of color being unused.
+ 2. The Mesh .asset:  Only one vertex but as many indices as there are splats.
+This is done to conserve download space.
+It compresses extremely well.
+Also by only having one vertex, there can be an unlimited number of points, that point at that vertex.
+A geometry shader will convert these points to the proper splats at runtime.
+ 3. The cardinal sort .asset:  A 32-bit-per-pixel texture containing the order in which the splats should be rendered, from front to back for each of the 4 cardinal directions.
+This optimizes the rendering to catch early z, which is crucial for performance because otherwise there would be far too much overdraw to be practical.

 ## Setup
  * Requires AudioLink + Texel Video Player (from VCC)
  * Requires TinyCC to build the .exe https://github.com/cnlohr/tinycc-win64-installer/releases/tag/v0_0.9.27